-Course introduction; History of management simulation games; Simulation environment initialization and setup; Introduction to the simulation environment.
+Course introduction - how we usually make decisions; History of management simulation games; Introduction to the business simulation environment.

-What is a model; the value of a model in decision-making; steps to build a decision model.
+What is a model; the value of a model in decision-making; how to build a decision model in MS Excel for running a virtual company.